What is intrauterine insemination (IUI)?

 - Women with a female partner.

-- The absence of sperm in the semen (azoospermia) and testicular failure.
+- Absence of sperm in the semen (azoospermia) and testicular failure.

 - Men who are carriers of certain hereditary diseases that can be transmitted to their offspring, and that cannot be excluded by other means.

-The likelihood is lower than with IVF – between 10% and 20% – as it is a simple, relatively uncomplicated procedure.
+The likelihood is lower than with IVF – between 10% and 20% – as it is a simple and uncomplicated procedure.

-How can an artificial insemination treatment be organised if I don’t live in Barcelona?
+How can an intrauterine insemination be organised if I don’t live in Barcelona?

 Not living in Barcelona is not a problem at all.
-That said, an initial appointment at our centre is essential so that we can assess your full medical history, and advise on the correct treatment for you.
-Once the treatment is underway, medical check ups can take place outside Barcelona, as long as they are carried out by an experienced gynaecologist.
+An initial appointment at our centre is essential so that we can assess your full medical history, and advise on the correct treatment for you.
+Once the treatment has started, medical check ups can take place outside Barcelona, as long as they are carried out by an experienced gynaecologist.
 Our medical team will assess the information received, and will adjust medication as necessary throughout.
-The artificial insemination will take place at our day centre.
+The intrauterine insemination will take place at our day centre.